water-bottle-it-project/personal-registry-app/README.md

    └── yarn.lock
    ```
 7. Run `yarn`.
 This will install all the dependencies needed to test the application.
+   **You need to do this in order to not get red squiggles in your editor
+   (VSCode, IntelliJ, etc) when reading code**.
 8. Run `yarn build && yarn start`.
 Once this has completed, you should see a link to open the page
    in the browser (by default `localhost:3000`).